jasonvan/prexel/planning.md

 ### Plugin

+* Update the option to generate a class to use view.show_popup_menu
 * Allow user the option to specify if they want pretty-print or source code, both, or neither, when running the prexel command